HidetoKimura/carnd_mpc_project/README.md

 ## Model Predictive Control with Latency

 As described above, 'N' is 12 step and 'dt' is 50ms.
-So We need to use index:2 value for the 100ms latency.
+So I used index:2 value for the 100ms latency.

 ~~~
           const int latency_index = 2;